The Sims 4 fan UI redesign

 I love beginning ideation with a concept map called a core-pillars-features map.
 It helps keep all new ideas aligned with the core user need/goal/action.

-Customer Journey & Flow
+Customer journey & flow

 From here, I could break out the experience flow into a sitemap.
 This would show how all the existing and new pages would sit next to each other, and the primary actions users could perform on them.

-Iterations of the home page
+Redesigning the 'packs' home page

 I wanted to emphasize the added simulation aspects of each pack on this page.
 I brought in the existing content from places like the EA store and the EA website to showcase how owning this specific pack would enhance your gameplay experience.